Some factorization properties of idealization in commutative rings with zero divisors: Abstract

 \section{Abstract}

-We study some factorization properties of the idealization $\idealztn{R}{M}$ of a module $M$ in a commutative ring $R$ which is not necessarily a domain.
-We show that $\idealztn{R}{M}$ is ACCP if and only if $R$ is ACCP and $M$ satisfies ACC on its cyclic submodules, provided that $M$ is finitely generated.
-We give an example to show that the BF property is not necessarily preserved in idealization, and give some conditions under which $\idealztn{R}{M}$ is a BFR.
+We study some factorization properties of the idealization $R \mathop{(\! + \! )} M$ of a module $M$ in a commutative ring $R$ which is not necessarily a domain.
+We show that $R \mathop{(\! + \! )} M$ is ACCP if and only if $R$ is ACCP and $M$ satisfies ACC on its cyclic submodules.
+We give an example to show that the BF property is not necessarily preserved in idealization, and give some conditions under which $R \mathop{(\! + \! )} M$ is a BFR.
 We also characterize the idealization rings which are UFRs.